Interesting Facts About Venus - Amazing Planet

 Embed

-Welcome to our list of interesting facts about Venus, the planet known for its weird and unique characteristics.
-We've tried to collect the most important and fascinating information about this mysterious planet that will surely make you curious.
-From its slow retrograde rotation to its thick and poisonous atmosphere, Venus has a lot of intriguing features that set it apart from other planets in our solar system.
+Welcome to our compilation of interesting facts about Venus, the planet known for its weird and distinctive characteristics.
+We've gathered the most significant and captivating information about this enigmatic planet that is bound to spark your curiosity.
+From its slow retrograde rotation to its dense and toxic atmosphere, Venus has a lot of intriguing features that set it apart from other planets in our solar system.
 Join us as we explore the wonderful world of Earth's "evil twin"!

 On Venus, a day is longer than a year: one day lasts 243 Earth days out there, while one year lasts only 225 Earth days.
 So it is faster for Venus to orbit the Sun than to rotate about its axis.